Mexican-inspired Beef Rigatoni

 - Dollop a spoonful of creme fraiche on top.

-- Garnish with the remaining grated cheddar and parsley.
+- Garnish with the parsley and remaining cheese.